As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-I thought I would share how we came up with our bag design, how we make it and what type of feed sack bags you can use to make your own.
-However, if you’re not crafty, you can visit our Etsy Shop store and support our cause!
+This is how we came up with our bag design, how we make it, and what type of feed sack bags you can use to make your own.
+I created a step-by-step course on how to make a feed sack tote with a sewing tutorial to get you started.

 1. First, you will need a feed sack, 50 lb or 25lb works.
 Many bags now are made of poly woven plastic material that works for the bag.
 Birdseed, dog food, cat food, chicken, goat, horse, etc..
 Then hose it out and wipe it dry.
-You will also need thread, 2 nylon webbing straps, mine are about 23-25 inches long, each.
-I also use a leather needle in my machine.
+You will also need thread and straps.

 3. Turn the bag inside out and sew across the bottom edge of the bag.

-8. This part of the sewing is tedious.
+7. This part of the sewing is tedious.
 I sew two lines, one across the top edge and one across the bottom, making sure to catch the strap.
-When the material is folded several times, it can be thick in some areas.
+In addition, when the material is folded several times, it can be thick in some areas.
 A little buckling of the bag material is going to happen, but it gives it character!
 I just try to begin across the front so when it is finished, the front of the tote is smooth.